Coayer/podcast_proxy/README.md

 `https://podcast-proxy.private/feed/feeds.simplecast.com/LDNgBXht`

 The resulting RSS feed will prefix the original file URLs with `https://podcast-proxy.private/stream/` so clients download from the proxy server.

+#### YouTube channels

+YouTube channel podcast feeds can be created with the path `/youtube/CHANNEL_ID`

+To get a channel ID:

+Go to the YouTube channel page → Click ...more → Share channel → Copy channel ID